 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 42% and a mean fat level of 22%.
 Together, these figures suggest a carbohydrate content of 28% for the overall product line.

 And a fat-to-protein ratio of about 54%.

-Original Pet Food Company Hand-Cut is a meat-based wet product using a moderate amount of chicken, beef or hake as its main sources of animal protein, thus earning the brand 4 stars.
+Original Pet Food Company Hand-Cut is a meat-based canned product using a notable amount of chicken, beef or hake as its main sources of animal protein, thus earning the brand 4.5 stars.

-However, the company does not appear to provide a customer service phone number and does not respond to our emails.
+However, the company does not appear to provide a customer service phone number and does not respond to our emails.3

 A Final Word

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) and from sellers of perishable pet food when readers click over to their websites from ours.
 This helps cover the cost of operation of our free blog.
 Thanks for your support.